MV Lochmor (1930)

-MV Lochmor was the David MacBrayne Ltd Outer Isles mail steamer from 1930 until 1964.
+MV Lochmor I was the David MacBrayne Ltd Outer Isles mail steamer from 1930 until 1964.
 She was superseded by a new generation of car ferries.

 History

 MV Lochmor and her sister were built by Ardrossan Dockyard.
 She was launched on 15 May 1930.
 For much of her career, the skipper was Captain "Squeaky" Robertson, a well known and popular local man.

 In March 1931 in thick fog, Lochearn ran aground on a sandbank at Lonbane, Applecross.
 Lochmor went to assist but she also became stuck.
 The 85 year old paddle steamer Glencoe successfully towed them both off.

 After the war, both sisters were fitted with Paxman Ricardo diesel engines, improving their performance.

 Lochmor grounded on rocks to the northeast of Scarba, Argyll in a gale in October 1948, while transporting cattle to Jura.
 She was again stranded overnight close to the pier at Lochboisdale in November 1952.

 Both sisters were sold to Greek owners on 26 August 1964 and left Scotland for service in the Greek Islands.
 Lochmor was renamed Amimoni.